tsatria03/CookyCraze/docks/readme.txt

 While you play, the game fires random events that can affect your stats in unexpected ways.

 Events can give or take auto cookies, manual cookies, baking speed, and more.
-Some are percentage based, and others are flat amounts.
+Some are percentage-based, and others are flat amounts.
 Events fire automatically during gameplay and are fully configurable in baker.event.

 Blackjack.
 Unlocked at rank 10.